grantmcdermott/testpkg/README.md

 You can add tests directly to your submodule repo upstream remote ([here](https://github.com/grantmcdermott/testpkg-testsuite), in this case).
-Just make sure that you adjust your parent repo to pull in these changes.
+But don't forget to pull in these changes to your main repo too.

 An easier approach is probably just to do everything locally from the parent repo.
-This requires two steps and is most easily done from you terminal.
+This requires two steps and is best done from your terminal.
 For example, assume that I have added a new test to my local clone of my `tests/testsuite` submodule...